That dollar amount reflects a 37% increase from $3.26 billion in 2019.

 - Tovio (sportswear, equipment)

 An key indicator of economic performance is the country’s unemployment rate.
-Burkina Faso’s unemployment rate averaged 5.2% for 2022, same as its jobless rate for 2021.
+Burkina Faso’s unemployment rate averaged 5% for 2023, lower than its 5.1% jobless rate for 2022 according to Trading Economics metrics.

 Burkina Faso’s capital city is Ouagadougou.